CT Pulmonary Angiogram in Ahmedabad | Lung Blood Vessel Scan | Usmanpura Imaging Centre Skip to main content

 +

 The actual CT image acquisition is under 5 seconds with our 160-slice scanner.
 Total time from arrival to completing the scan (including IV cannula placement, contrast preparation and the scan) is approximately 20–30 minutes.
-Emergency reports are prepared urgently and can be ready within 1–2 hours of the scan.

 Is CTPA safe?
 Are there risks from the contrast dye?